How we test electric bikes

 Mountain bike

-This is a ride of up to 20km around the Makara Peak mountain bike park.
+This is a ride of up to 20km around the Makara Peak mountain bike park in Wellington’s western suburbs.
 We start on grade 2 trails, then progress through grades 3 and 4 (if the bike can handle them).
-We only rate bikes in this category if they can confidently cope riding grade 3 trails.
+We only rate bikes in this category if they can confidently cope riding grade 3 tracks.
 Our test rider is a competent mountain biker, familiar with the Makara Peak trails.

 Riding Makara Peak mountain bike park on a bike that could handle the easier grade 4 trails.